CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

-Additional conditional control modules are added based on the backbone structure outlined in the previous section to reconstruct the original image from optional decoupled image representation conditions.
-The known conditions are categorized into two types: global control and local control, with the corresponding conditional network constructed accordingly.
-These are then integrated with ControlNet's control strategy\cite{zhang2023adding} to enable composite control over arbitrary conditions.
+Based on the backbone structure outlined in the previous section, additional conditional control modules are added to reconstruct the original image from the decoupled image representation conditions.
+This process trains the model's multi-conditional generation capability.
+The known conditions are categorized into three types: image conditions, text conditions, and metadata.
+For each type of condition, we explore the corresponding condition injection methods and construct a feature extraction network that meets the requirements.
+The obtained condition features are then integrated with the ControlNet control strategy \cite{zhang2023adding} through feature fusion to achieve composite control of arbitrary conditions, as illustrated in \cref{fig:overall} and \cref{fig:model_1}.

-\textbf{Global Control:} We aim to establish a joint conditioning mechanism encompassing Caption, Content, and Metadata\cref{fig:overall}.
-The Caption is maintained as the primary bootstrap condition, obtaining word embedding representations via a specialized CLIP text encoder, denoted as \(y_{\text{c}}\).
-Additionally, the processed metadata and content are converted into embedding vectors through the CLIP text encoder and image encoder, respectively denoted as \(y_{\text{m}}\) and \(y_{\text{i}}\).
-Subsequently, these are transformed into eight additional feature tokens and concatenated with the caption encoded tokens via a Feed Forward Network (FFN), represented as:
+\textit{Text Conditional Fusion:} We aim to establish a joint conditional bootstrapping mechanism that includes captions, content, and metadata, as illustrated in \cref{fig:model_1}.
+The text description, as the main bootstrap condition, is represented as \(y_{\text{t}}\) by obtaining a word embedding through a specialized CLIP text encoder.
+Different types of metadata are first mapped to values between 0 and 1 based on their value ranges, denoted as \(\mathbf{m} = [m_1, m_2, \ldots, m_n]\), where \(m_i\) denotes the \(i\)-th type of metadata.
+Subsequently, these normalized metadata values are encoded into vectors of uniform length using different Multi-Layer Perceptron (MLP) layers.
+These vectors are concatenated to form the metadata embedding \(y_{\text{m}}\) as